Skip to Content

 During our travels in Mongolia, we spent a lot of time in the capital city, Ulaanbaatar during the popular Naadam festival, where we discovered a subtle gay scene.

 Despite being a very traditionally conservative country, we found Mongolia's only gay bar!
-Whilst there is no official gay scene here to report of, using Grindr, we were able to find out details of one LBGTQ hangout in the city.
+Whilst there is no official gay scene here to report, using Grindr, we were able to find out details of one LBGTQ hangout in the city.

 It goes by various names and frequently changes locations.
 It has historically been called Hanzo and is currently near the main railway station of Ulaanbaatar near the Happy Hostel.